bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

       ratio: 1.5
 ---

 Sometimes we like to begin a new line without starting a whole new text block.
-To place such a hard line break gets complicated, when **hard line wraps** limit the line length inside our Markdown files.
+To place such a hard-line break gets complicated, when **hard-line wraps** limit the line length inside our Markdown files.
 {.p-first} <!--more-->

 ## Syntax

-There are two ways to place intentional hard line breaks, which depend on the way we handle hard line wraps.
+There are two ways to place intentional hard-line breaks, which depend on the way we handle hard-line wraps.

 CommonMark
-: allows **hard wraps** — a.&hairsp;k.&hairsp;a. hard line breaks — to limit the line length.
+: allows **hard wraps** — a.&hairsp;k.&hairsp;a. hard-line breaks — to limit the line length.
 They are treated just like spaces.
 Therefore, CommonMark needs a special syntax element for an intentional line break.

 GitHub
-: instead, treats hard line breaks simply as such.
+: instead, treats hard-line breaks simply as such.
 In this case we probably need to use **soft wraps** in our editor to limit the line length, which may be a good habit anyway.
 (See also: [Writing Markdown][hwl])
 {.dl-loose}

 ### The CommonMark Way